FOCUS-Companies worry U.S. SEC climate rule may require broad emissions disclosures

 Mandating some Scope 3 disclosures would see the United States go further than Europe and voluntary standards from the Task Force on Climate-Related Financial Disclosures.

-That group, created by the G20's Financial Stability Board, proposes companies disclose Scope 3 emissions if appropriate.
+That group, created by the G20's Financial Stability Board, proposes companies disclose Scope 3 emissions if material and appropriate.

+A spokeswoman for the taskforce said it "strongly encourages" all organizations to disclose Scope 3 emissions.

 It is unclear if the SEC's two Republican commissioners would support such a move, although Democrats have enough votes to push the draft rule through regardless.
 Hester Peirce, one of the two Republicans, has suggested emissions data disclosures are the domain of the Environmental Protection Agency.